-Comment: The plans have been reviewed for the above issues and are found to be satisfactory.
+The Planning Board reviewed the above issues and found the plans to be satisfactory.
 Space for a gathering place has been provided at the center plaza on Parcel 5.
 Adequate attention has been paid to human scale and high-quality urban design.